HomeE-commerceThe Role of User-Generated Video in E-commerce Conversion

 • Engagement rates compared to industry averages

 Mystery shopping competitors helps too.
-Purchase from competitors, go through their video submission process (if they have one), and evaluate their implementation.
+Purchase from competitors, go through their video submission process (if they have one), and evaluate their setup.
 What works well?
 What’s frustrating?
 Steal shamelessly from their successes and learn from their mistakes.

-Future Directions
+Future directions

 Blockchain-based verification systems might emerge to authenticate UGC video and prevent manipulation.
 As deepfakes and AI-generated content become more sophisticated, proving that a video review is genuinely from a real customer could become a valuable differentiator.
 It sounds far-fetched, but so did e-commerce 30 years ago.